LongQT-sea/intel-igpu-passthru/README.md

 All product names, trademarks, and registered trademarks are property of their respective owners.
 All company, product, and service names used in this repository are for identification purposes only.

 [^1]: When using Intel iGPU SR-IOV virtual functions, some driver versions may cause a Code 43 error on Windows guests.
 To ensure compatibility across all driver versions, an OpROM is required.
-[^2]: Sandy Bridge and newer, `Universal_noGOP_igd.rom` does not include Intel GOP driver (UEFI Graphics Output Protocol), so the display output will only work after the guest VM drivers are properly loaded.
-Use this as a last resort if other ROMs cause any issues.
+[^2]: Sandy Bridge and newer.
+Use `Universal_noGOP_igd.rom` as a last resort if other ROMs cause issues.
+This `Universal` ROM does not include the Intel GOP driver (UEFI Graphics Output Protocol), so display output will only work after the guest VM drivers are loaded.
+[^3]: You will get this error message on Meteor Lake and newer: `IGD device 0000:00:02.0 is unsupported in legacy mode, try SandyBridge or newer`.
+This is fixed in QEMU 10.1.x ([git commit](https://github.com/qemu/qemu/commit/7969cf4639794e0af84862a269daac72adcfb554)).